adres-validatie-nl/php-sdk/docs/Api/DefaultApi.md

-Sign up endpoint for new users (does not require authentication)
+Sign up endpoint for new users (does not require authorization)

 ### Example